 New Edge Appearance

 In 1999 almost every aspect of the Mustang’s appearance changed.
-Angular creases replaced the soft lines of the previous models of SN95 Mustang, and larger wheel arches and sharper contours helped to create a look that seemed to earn the name “New Edge.”
+Angular creases replaced the soft lines of the previous models of SN95 Mustang, and larger wheel arches and sharper contours helped to create a look that fell under Ford's “New Edge" design language.
 The headlights really drive home the change.
 Narrow rectangular lights replaced the ‘98s bubble-like headlights.

 All of the Mustangs made this year, even those that didn’t get the upgraded 35th-anniversary appearance package, got a special fender badge to celebrate the occasion.

 The only two new colors introduced this year were Electric Green and Performance Red, but Performance Red was restricted to 35th-Anniversary Edition Mustang.
 Electric Green is one of our favorite Mustang greens of all time, and it remained popular for the next five years.